jurraca/nostrpkgs/README.md

 Please contribute packages via PRs or request packages you would like to see included via Issues.

 When contributing, please follow Nixpkgs [commit conventions](https://github.com/NixOS/nixpkgs/blob/master/CONTRIBUTING.md#commit-conventions).

+Some pointers:
+- This is for tools, not libraries.
+- It's intended primarily for CLI and desktop, not mobile, but that may change!
+- Aim to package projects that are actively maintained.
+- Some languages are far easier to package than others: Go, Rust, Elixir.
+- Think about the future generations and avoid JavaScript if you can help it.